Fox, Dominion reach $787M settlement over election claims

 “Fox knew the truth,” Dominion argued in court papers.
 “It knew the allegations against Dominion were ‘outlandish’ and ‘crazy’ and ‘ludicrous’ and ‘nuts.’
 Yet it used the power and influence of its platform to promote that false story.”

-In his March 31 summary judgment ruling, Davis pointedly called out the news organization for airing falsehoods while noting how the bogus election claims persist, 2 1/2 years after Trump lost his bid for reelection.
+In a March 31 ruling, Davis pointedly called out the news organization for airing falsehoods while noting how the bogus election claims still persist, 2 1/2 years after Trump lost his bid for reelection.

 “The statements at issue were dramatically different than the truth,” Davis said in that ruling.
 “In fact, although it cannot be attributed directly to Fox’s statements, it is noteworthy that some Americans still believe the election was rigged."